-Venue: we’ll be based in 70 acres of ancient coppiced woodland, on a family-run working farm.
-A peaceful and beautiful setting.
-Dernwood Farm Waldron, Nr Heathfield, Sussex, TN21 0PN
+Venue: 70 acre ancient coppiced woodland on a family-run working farm: peaceful and beautiful Dernwood Farm Nr Heathfield, Sussex, TN21 0PN

-From tree to basket: come to the woods for a day and learn how to make a long-lasting stitched bark container from sweet chestnut, to take home with you.
+From tree to basket: come to the woods for a day and learn how to make a long-lasting stitched willow bark container to take home with you.
 Designed to hang on the wall, and perfect for storing your spoon collection, paint brushes etc.

-You’ll forage all your materials: cutting the chestnut and then processing the bark.
-You’ll learn where, when and how to harvest bark in a sustainable way, and you’ll make your basket using nothing but the bark.
-Cut and used fresh, chestnut is particularly supple and pliable to work with.
+You’ll forage all your materials, cutting and then processing the bark.
+You’ll learn where, when and how to harvest willow bark in a sustainable way, and you’ll make your basket using nothing but the bark.
+Cut and used fresh, willow bark is a lovely material to work with, supple and pliable.

 Suitable for beginners as well as those with some experience.
-Groups are kept small to allow for individual attention and a satisfying learning experience.
+Groups are kept small to allow for individual attention.